SpoonLabs/astor/docs/getting-starting.md

 Inside the folder "/src/" Astor stores the source code of the solutions that it found.

+If there is no solution found (i.e. the list `patch` is empty in "astor_output.json"), no source code would be generated in the folder "/src/".

 Folder “default” contains the original program, without any modification.
 It's a sanity check, containing the output of spoon without applying any processor over the spoon model of the application under repair.

 Each folder "variant-x" is a valid solution to the repair problem (passes all tests).
 The "x" corresponds to the id (unique identifier) assigned to a variant.
 There is an command line argument `saveall` that allows you to save all variants that Astor generates, even if they are not a solution.